Bead Fishing For Trout – Easy Guide Secrets

 Beads For Trout

-Beads for trout can be rigged in a few different ways and trout beads come in hundreds of colors and a few different sizes.
-Trout beads are small beads that imitate eggs and usually have a small hole in the middle where your line goes.
+Trout beads can be rigged in a few different ways, and they come in hundreds of colors and a few different sizes.
+Trout beads have a small hole in the middle where your line goes and where you secure them to the line.

-Knowing what size and color of trout bead to use is important.
-I will discuss the trout bead rigs that I use and why, and when some colors and sizes of trout beads will work better.
+Knowing what size and color of trout bead to use is also important for catching more trout.
+I will discuss the trout bead rigs that I use, why I use these rigs, and when some colors and sizes of trout beads will work better.

 What Are Trout Beads Made Of?

-There are 3 main types of beads that you can choose from and in this article, I will discuss the pros and cons of using glass beads, plastic beads, and soft beads.
+There are three main types of beads, and in this article, I will discuss the pros and cons of using glass beads, plastic beads, and soft beads.

 It’s the hard trout beads that have everyone going crazy to use beads on trout, steelhead and they have also been great on salmon.